MbakzArr/Cisco_Packet_Tracer/README.md

 # IPv6 Router and DHCP Configuration - Read Me

 ## Introduction
-This guide provides step-by-step instructions for configuring IPv6 router settings and DHCPv6 servers for a network using Cisco Packet Tracer.
-The setup involves multiple routers (R1, R2, R3, R4) and PCs (PC1, PC2, PC3, etc.), where each router acts as a DHCPv6 server for a specific PC network.
+This guide gives you a clear, step-by-step way to set up IPv6 router settings and DHCPv6 servers in a network using Cisco Packet Tracer.
+You'll work with several routers (named R1, R2, R3, R4) and PCs (like PC1, PC2, PC3, and so on).
+Each router will serve as a DHCPv6 server for a particular PC network.

 ## Prerequisites
-- Cisco Packet Tracer software installed.
+- You should have Cisco Packet Tracer software installed on your computer.
-- Basic understanding of IPv6 addressing and routing concepts.
+- You should also have a basic grasp of IPv6 addressing and routing concepts.

 ## Topology Overview
 - R1, R2, R3, and R4 routers are connected via their Gig 0/0/0 interfaces with the network prefix 2001:12:34::/64.